d39b/DQSnake/README.md

 where `saved_model_dir` is a directory containing a saved neural network model

-Tensorboard can be used monitor to monitor the loss, gradients, q-values and average reward per game.
+Tensorboard can be used to monitor the loss, gradients, q-values and average reward per game.

 > tensorboard --logdir tensorboard